fadhil0114/fadhil/README.md

 ## 📌 Project Description

-**Stellar Notes DApp** adalah aplikasi pencatatan (note-taking) terdesentralisasi yang dibangun di atas blockchain Stellar menggunakan **Soroban Smart Contract SDK**.
+**Stellar Notes DApp** is a decentralized note-taking application built on the Stellar blockchain using the **Soroban Smart Contract SDK**.

-Aplikasi ini memungkinkan pengguna untuk membuat, melihat, dan menghapus catatan secara langsung di blockchain tanpa bergantung pada server terpusat.
-Semua data disimpan secara **immutable**, transparan, dan aman di dalam smart contract.
+This application allows users to create, view, and delete notes directly on the blockchain without relying on centralized servers.
+All data is stored in an **immutable**, transparent, and secure manner within the smart contract.

-Setiap catatan memiliki ID unik dan disimpan di dalam contract storage, sehingga menjamin konsistensi dan keandalan data.
+Each note is uniquely identified and stored in the contract’s instance storage, ensuring consistency, persistence, and reliability.

 ---

 ## 🎯 Project Vision

-Kami bertujuan untuk mengubah cara manusia menyimpan informasi digital dengan:
+Our vision is to transform how digital information is stored and managed by:

-- 🔗 **Desentralisasi Data**
+- 🔗 **Decentralizing Data**
-  Menghilangkan ketergantungan pada server terpusat
+  Eliminating dependence on centralized servers

-- 🔐 **Kepemilikan Penuh**
+- 🔐 **Full Ownership**
-  Pengguna memiliki kontrol penuh atas data mereka
+  Giving users complete control over their data

 - 🧱 **Immutability**
-  Data tidak dapat diubah atau dimanipulasi pihak lain
+  Ensuring data cannot be altered or tampered with

-- 🛡️ **Keamanan Tinggi**
+- 🛡️ **High Security**
-  Dilindungi oleh teknologi blockchain
+  Leveraging blockchain technology for protection

 - 🤝 **Trustless System**
-  Tidak perlu percaya pada pihak ketiga, cukup pada kode
+  Relying on code instead of third-party trust

 ---

 ## ⚙️ Key Features

 ### 📝 1.
 Create Note
-- Menambahkan catatan baru dengan title dan content
+- Add new notes with title and content
-- ID otomatis dibuat secara unik
+- Automatically generates a unique ID
-- Data langsung tersimpan di blockchain
+- Stored permanently on the blockchain

 ### 📂 2.
 Get Notes
-- Mengambil seluruh data catatan dalam satu fungsi
+- Retrieve all stored notes in a single call
-- Format terstruktur untuk integrasi frontend
+- Structured format for easy frontend integration

 ### ❌ 3.
 Delete Note
-- Menghapus catatan berdasarkan ID
+- Remove notes using their unique ID
-- Perubahan langsung tersimpan di blockchain
+- Changes are instantly reflected on-chain

 ### 🔍 4.
 Transparency & Security
-- Semua aktivitas tercatat di blockchain
+- All activities are recorded on the blockchain
-- Tidak bisa dimanipulasi oleh pihak luar
+- Cannot be modified by unauthorized parties

 ### ⚡ 5.
 Stellar Integration
-- Cepat dan biaya rendah
+- Fast and low-cost transactions
-- Menggunakan Soroban SDK
+- Built using Soroban SDK
-- Skalabel dan efisien
+- Scalable and efficient architecture

 ---